P.O. Box 204

 Data centers sit at the intersection of cyber risk, operational technology, and physical infrastructure, creating a complex risk profile for insurers and operators alike.
 As identity-based access becomes the dominant attack vector and facilities grow increasingly dependent on power and other critical infrastructure, disruptions can cascade across digital and physical systems.
 This session will examine how these interdependencies shape emerging threats, operational resilience, and insurance exposure.

-As the cyber industry prepares for a potential cyber CAT event, questions remain about whether traditional incident response vendors can scale to meet surge demand.
+As the cyber industry prepares for a potential cyber CAT event, questions remain about whether traditional security and incident response vendors can scale to meet surge demand.
 At the same time, a new wave of vendors is entering the market with AI-driven tools designed to automate triage, investigation, and response.
 This panel will examine whether these emerging solutions can meaningfully expand vendor capacity and how they may reshape the incident response ecosystem.

 Backups are often viewed as the fastest path to recovery after a cyber incident—but restoring too quickly can introduce legal, forensic, and insurance complications.
 This session examines the critical decisions organizations face when determining if, when, and how to restore from backups during incident response.
 Attendees will gain practical insight into coordinating insurers, forensic teams, legal counsel, and IT responders to ensure backup-based recovery preserves evidence, supports coverage determinations, and prevents reinfection.